Identify each of the following elements as a metal, a nonmetal, o... | Channels for Pearson+

 Textbook Question

-Identify each of the following elements as a metal, a nonmetal, or a metalloid:a. located in Group 2A (2)
+Identify each of the following elements as a metal, a nonmetal, or a metalloid:e. located in Group 8A (18)

 Verified step by step guidance